 AVID, Advancement Via Individual Determination, is an middle school through high school readiness system that is designed to increase student learning, performance and college readiness.
 The AVID system accelerates student learning, uses research based methods of effective instruction, provides meaningful and motivational professional development, and acts as a catalyst for systemic reform and change.

-In Bellingham, seven schools currently have AVID as an elective program; Squalicum High School, Sehome High School, Bellingham High School, Option High School, Fairhaven Middle School, Shuksan Middle School and Kulshan Middle School.
+In Bellingham, eight schools currently have AVID as an elective program; Squalicum High School, Sehome High School, Bellingham High School, Option High School, Fairhaven Middle School, Shuksan Middle School, Whatcom Middle School and Kulshan Middle School.
 AVID serves over 650 Bellingham Public School students with intensive research proven support.